ibm-cloud-docs/vpc/vnf-about-ha.md

 # About HA VNF deployments
 {: #about-vnf-ha}

-Support for a highly available, highly resilient VNF can be achieved through the use of the routing mode feature of the IBM Cloud Network Load Balancer (NLB) for VPC.
+Support for a highly available, highly resilient VNF can be achieved by using the routing mode feature of the IBM Cloud Network Load Balancer (NLB) for VPC.
 The following use cases illustrate the use of this feature and also include other resources, such as a transit gateway or direct link (depending on the topology of your environment).
 {: shortdesc}

 The following use cases are not a comprehensive list of supported topologies.